 The real estate agent does not get to keep that entire commission.
 They may have to pay 20 to 50% of their commission to their broker.
 The real estate agent may keep $3,600 of that commission after paying their broker.
 If the agent were to sell the house for $210,000, they would make $6,300 or $3,780.
 The agent would make more money by selling a more expensive house.

-Do agents try to inflate prices to earn more commission?
+Do real estate agents try to inflate prices to earn more commission?

 In all my years of being a real estate agent and investor, I have known of one agent who tried to inflate prices.
 That agent worked with primarily non-English-speaking clients and was usually the listing agent and buyer’s agent.
 That agent also ended up getting in trouble with the real estate commission, and I believe they lost her license.
 There are many reasons why real estate agents would not inflate prices just to earn a higher commission.